nus-cs2103-AY2223S2/ip/docs/README.md

 ### Feature-Add Task

-Add different types of Task, wich are:
+Add different types of Task, which are:
 + Todo
 + Deadline
 + Event

 ### Feature-Delete Task

-Remove the task that are done/unwanted
+Remove the tasks that are done/unwanted

 ### Feature-Mark Tasks